Pachciar3/Pachciar3/README.md

 ## Hello 👋

 My name is **Dawid Pachciarek**, I'm Front-end developer at Usertive.
+I am open to remote and on-site work.

 ### Skills
 - **React**: Strong knowledge of React and its ecosystem, including Redux, React Router and hooks.